MLB Schedule Explained: How Will New Format Work in 2023?

-MLB schedule explained: How will new format work in 2023? originally appeared on NBC Sports Chicago
+MLB schedule explained: How will new format work in 2023? originally appeared on NBC Sports Washington

 There is still over a month left in the 2022 MLB regular season, but the league is already looking ahead to a new season that will feature a brand new schedule format.